regrunning/apaa/SPEC.md

 Agents MUST NOT execute side-effectful actions without authorization

-dry_run, if true, MUST NOT result in a Lease being issued
+If dry_run is true, a Lease MUST NOT be issued

 6.2 AuthorizationDecision